xxao/linque/README.md

 ### .rank(key, method, reverse)
 Provides 1-based rank for each item of current sequence by using default comparer or selected item's key.
 The ties are resolved according to selected method.
-This call fully evaluates current sequence.
 This functionality is also available as a *linque.rank(sequence, key, method, reverse)* utility function.

 ```python
 data = (0, 2, 3, 2)